generic-can-of-peanutbutter/System-Verilog/5.Flow Control/1.Blocking assignments /Examples.md

 Immediate value is assigned to the variables at the time of execution.
-Hence it is used for combinational logic as it is following combinational behaviour
+Hence it is used for combinational logic as it is following combinational behaviour i.e. the output of a gate available as input to the next gate(update immediately in sequence).
+Note-
+1)Blocking statements execute in a sequential manner i.e. from top to bottom.
 EXAMPLE 1-
 ```
 module blocking_example1;